bitfoundation/bitplatform/docs/how-to-build.md

 ### bit Project Templates
 Like the bit BlazorUI Demo project, the project templates (located in the `src/Templates` folder) have two different projects (Web & App) with different requirements to build.

-For exmaple for the `AdminPanel` porject template in the `AdminPanel/Bit.AdminPanel` folder:
+For example for the `AdminPanel` project template in the `AdminPanel/Bit.AdminPanel` folder:

 The `Web` project just like the bit platform website only needs the basic requirements and can be simply built by running the following command in the `AdminPanel.Client.Web` project folder (`src/Client/Web`):